elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 * **developer friendly** - the types are described, implemented, and composed using basic set operations: unions, intersections, and negations (hence it is a set-theoretic type system)

 However, I want to emphasize what the gradual typing means in Elixir.
-Many gradual type systems have the `any()` type, which from the point of view of the type system, it often means "anything goes" and no type violations are reported.
+Many gradual type systems have the `any()` type, which, from the point of view of the type system, often means "anything goes" and no type violations are reported.

 On the other hand, Elixir's gradual type is called `dynamic()` and it works as a range.
 For example, you can say `dynamic(integer() or float())`, which means the type is either `integer() or float()` at runtime.
 Then if you proceed to pass it to a function that expects a `binary()`, you will get a typing violation.
 This allows the type system to emit warnings even in the presence of dynamism.
 Even if you declare a type as `dynamic()` and then proceed to use as `integer()` and then `binary()`, a type violation is still reported.
 We have also [developed new techniques that ensure our gradual typing is sound, without a need for additional runtime checks](/blog/2023/09/20/strong-arrows-gradual-typing/).